1860 Democratic National Conventions: Baltimore convention (Northern Democratic)

-The Democrats re-convened at the Front Street Theater (destroyed in the Great Baltimore Fire of 1904) in Baltimore, Maryland on 18 June.
+The Democrats re-convened at the Front Street Theater (destroyed in the Great Baltimore Fire of 1904) in Baltimore, Maryland, on 18 June.

-Delegate Readmission Disagreement
+Delegate re-admission disagreement

+The southern walk-out delegates had reconvened at Metropolitan Hall in Richmond where it was decided by many delegates to attend the Baltimore convention before giving up on their fellow Democrats.
+However, the South Carolina delegation chose to remain in Richmond.
 The resumed convention's first business was to decide whether to re-admit the delegates who had walked out of the Charleston session, or to seat replacement delegates who had been named by pro-Douglas Democrats in some states: other delegates had boycotted the Baltimore convention.